keu/docs/learn/marquez.md

 ---
 title: "Integrate OpenLineage and Airflow with Marquez"
 sidebar_label: "Marquez"
-description: "Use OpenLineage and Marquez to get lineage data locally from your Airflow DAGs."
+description: "Use OpenLineage and Marquez to get lineage metadata locally from your Airflow DAGs."
 id: marquez
 tags: [Lineage]
 ---

 [OpenLineage](https://openlineage.io/) is the open source industry standard framework for data lineage.
 Integrating OpenLineage with Airflow gives you greater observability over your data pipelines and helps with everything from data governance to tracking the blast radius of a task failure across DAGs to managing PII.

-Viewing and interacting with lineage data requires running a lineage front end.
+Viewing and interacting with lineage metadata requires running a lineage front end.
 [Marquez](https://github.com/MarquezProject/marquez) is the most common open source choice for this purpose, and integrates easily with Airflow.

 In this tutorial, you'll run OpenLineage with Airflow locally using Marquez as a lineage front end.
-You'll then generate and interpret lineage data using two DAGs that process data in Postgres.
+You'll then generate and interpret lineage metadata using two DAGs that process data in Postgres.

 ## Time to complete